Koksheng/netcore-tutorial/05. fluent-validation/fluent-validation.md

    Disadvantages of build in validator `System.ComponentModel.DataAnnotations`
    - model and db very tight couple
    - violation of the single responsibility principle 违反 单一职责原则
-   - a lot of validation need to customize
+   - a lot of validation need to be customized

-5. `FluentValidation` library
+6. `FluentValidation` library
    ```
     using FluentValidation;
     namespace DataValudationdemo